tml3nr/RuneOS-1/README.md

 | primary | #2  | ROOT   | ext4   | (the rest) |

 \* **Label** - Important
-- Mount the 2 partitions by browsing them in Files/Nautilus.
+- Click them in Files/Nautilus to mount.

 ```sh
 # install bsdtar and nmap